ANL-CESAR/XSBench/README.txt

 		Sets the number of hash bins (only relevant when using the hash lookup algorithm, as selected with "-G hash").
 Default is 10,000.

+	-b <binary mode>

+		This optional mode can read or write the simulation data structures to disk.
+Options are ("read" or "write").
+This may be useful if it is necessary to minimize the initialization phase of the program, which has a non-trivial runtime.
+The generated file is named "XS_data.dat" and will be located in the current working directory.
+		The same file name and location will be used when reading.
+Note that as the file is binary, it may not be portable between compilers and computer systems.
+NOTE: When running in the "read" mode, you must be running with an identical program configuration as when the file was generated.
+E.g., if the file was generated with the "-G nuclide" argument, subsequent runs reading from that file must use the same configuration flags.

 ==============================================================================
 Debugging, Optimization & Profiling
 ==============================================================================